Sholaoyedotun/project-1/images/project1.md

 To disable Apache’s default website use a2dissite command , type:
 `sudo a2dissite 000-default`

-To make sure your configuration file doesn’t contain syntax errors, run:
+To make sure your configuration file doesn’t contain syntax errors, run the code below:
 `sudo apache2ctl configtest`

 Finally, reload Apache so these changes take effect: After every change, reload apache